AnnaKu32/thm-rooms/Investigating-Windows/README.md

-### Whats the version and year of the windows machine?
+### What's the version and year of the Windows machine?
-Run [Get-ComputerInfo](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-computerinfo?view=powershell-7.5) in Powershell to get information about windows machine.
+Run [Get-ComputerInfo](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-computerinfo?view=powershell-7.5) in PowerShell to get information about the Windows machine.

 ![image](https://github.com/user-attachments/assets/a612208d-fb03-4dd8-bbb5-71c4bcb43517)